Climate Change

 Clean Batteries

-FREYR’s aim is to deliver battery cells with zero CO2 emissions from our manufacturing process and emissions of no more than 15 kg CO2 per kWh throughout the value chain.
-This compares with industry average value chain CO2 emissions of more than 80 kg CO2 per kWh in 2020.
-Our aim is to produce batteries with a net-zero carbon footprint from cradle to gate by 2035, a term which includes the stages of product development from extraction of raw materials through manufacturing but excludes distribution, usage, and ultimate disposal.
+FREYR aims to deliver battery cells with ~zero CO2 emissions from our own manufacturing process and emissions of only 15 kg CO2 per kWh from throughout the value chain by 2030.
+This compares with global industry averages and reference for batteries of CO2 emissions from cradle-to-gate of between 80-100 kg CO2 per kWh today.
+Our aim is to produce batteries with a net-zero carbon footprint from cradle to gate by 2035, a term which includes the stages of product development from extraction of raw materials through manufacturing but excludes distribution, usage, and recycling, reuse and ultimate disposal.